-Policy 1.D.1.
-Promote programs that couple new construction in undeveloped areas with improvements in developed areas.

-Action 1.D.1.a.
-Extract developer fees to fund capital improvements during the permit process in accordance with applicable state law.
-Ensure fees are levied on a uniform basis and that moneys collected for a specific purpose are used for that purpose.

-Action 1.D.1.b.
-Investigate the feasibility of issuing bonds or implementing other revenue-producing measures such as assessment districts or bed taxes to finance desired facilities.

-Policy 1.D.2.
-Promote the phasing of development where appropriate.

-Action 1.D.2.a.
-Require Specific Plans to specify the phasing of development over a number of years.

-Action 1.D.2.b.
-Work with the U.S. Forest Service to prioritize potential land exchange areas to reflect changing community needs.
+- Policy 13.D.1.
+Promote programs that couple new construction in undeveloped areas with improvements in developed areas. - Action 13.D.1.a.
+Extract developer fees to fund capital improvements during the permit process in accordance with applicable State law.
+Ensure fees are levied on a uniform basis and that moneys collected for a specific purpose are used for that purpose. - Action 13.D.1.b.
+Investigate the feasibility of issuing bonds or implementing other revenue-producing measures such as assessment districts or bed taxes to finance desired facilities. - Policy 13.D.2.
+Promote the phasing of development where appropriate. - Action 13.D.2.a.
+Require specific plans to specify the phasing of development over a number of years. - Action 13.D.2.b.
+Work with the USFS to prioritize potential land exchange areas to reflect changing community needs (see the Landownership Adjustment Project report in the Appendix).

+Objective 13.E.

-Objective 1.E.
-Utilize Land Use designations to stimulate revitalization in depressed areas, to limit and phase out incompatible uses, and to guide June Lake's future.
+Utilize land use designations to stimulate revitalization in depressed areas, to limit and phase out incompatible uses, and to guide June Lake's future.

-Policy 1.E.1.
+Policy 13.E.1.
 Encourage infilling and/or revitalization in areas designated for development in the Area Plan.

-Action 1.E.1.a.
-Allow higher densities and provide for mixed uses in areas suitable for commercial and retail development.
+- Action 13.E.1.a.
+Allow higher densities and provide for mixed uses in areas suitable for commercial and retail development. - Action 13.E.1.b.

-Action 1.E.1.b.
 Study the feasibility of revitalization activities in the Village and Down Canyon areas.
-The options of establishing a Zone of Benefit to fund public improvements should be studied.
+The options of establishing a Zone of Benefit to fund public improvements should be studied. - Action 13.E.1.c.

-Action 1.E.1.c.
 Apply for federal and state economic development grants when funds become available.

-Objective 1.F.
+Objective 13.F.

 Protect existing and future property owners and minimize the possibility of future land ownership/use conflicts through the building and planning permit processes.

-Policy 1.F.1.
-Utilize the building and planning permit processes to prevent new construction from encroaching into required setbacks and rights of way.
+- Policy 13.F.1.
+Utilize the building and planning permit processes to prevent new construction from encroaching into required setbacks and rights of way. - Action 13.F.1.a.

-Action 1.F.1.a.
 Require applicants to identify property boundaries and surrounding geographical features, such as streams and roadway easements, on plans submitted to the County.
-Property boundaries should be identified either by: 1) lot survey conducted by a person authorized to practice Land Surveying in California by the State Board of Registration for Professional Engineers; or 2) the positive identification of brass corners or other property line markers set by prior survey.

-Policy 1.F.2.
-Continue the comprehensive code compliance program for June Lake.

-Action 1.F.2.a.
-Maintain a Code Compliance position, with citation power, to enforce land use regulations and permit conditions.
+Property boundaries should be identified either by: 1) lot survey conducted by a person authorized to practice Land Surveying in California by the State Board of Registration for Professional Engineers; or 2) the positive identification of brass corners or other property line markers set by prior survey. - Policy 13.F.2.
+Continue the comprehensive code compliance program for June Lake. - Action 13.F.2.a.
+Maintain a Code Compliance position, with citation power, to enforce land use regulations and permit conditions. - Action 13.F.2.b.

-Action 1.F.2.b.
 Current activities, such as the outdoor storage of equipment, building materials, and non-running motor vehicles, or other incompatible uses, shall be phased out of commercial and residential districts.
-These types of uses should eventually relocate to a designated industrial site within a specific plan area.
+These types of uses should eventually relocate to a designated industrial site within a specific plan area. - Action 13.F.2.c.

-Action 1.F.2.c.
 Investigate the feasibility of establishing a property maintenance ordinance to prohibit and phase out undesirable uses.

-Objective 1.G.
+Objective 13.G.

 Meet the land needs of the commercial/industrial uses.

-Policy 1.G.1 Designate industrial site(s) of adequate size to accommodate the existing and projected light industrial needs of June Lake.

-Action 1.G.1.a.
-Implement an illegal use abatement program after an industrial site has been established.
+- Policy 13.G.1.
+Designate industrial site(s) of adequate size to accommodate the existing and projected light industrial needs of June Lake. - Action 13.G.1.a.
+Implement an illegal use abatement program after an industrial site has been established. - Action 13.G.1.b.

-Action 1.G.1.b.
 Explore the possibility of providing financial assistance to displaced industrial operations.
 Alternatives such as providing a one-time relocation payment or short-term low-income loans to help offset moving expenses should be explored for displaced users that can show financial need.